HISTORY OF ROBERT C. FISLER SCHOOL

 Indeed, Fisler School has many advocates and learners.
 Visitors can walk into any classroom at Fisler School and see the mission statement – With a focus on science and technology, all students at Robert C. Fisler School will learn at high levels – displayed on every classroom wall.
 What’s more exciting, perhaps, is to see the mission in action.
 “Seamless” is the word most often used – by the monthly worldwide tour groups that come to witness and learn from Fisler’s 1:1 laptop program.
 While big ideas and research-based strategies provide links across subject areas, technology is the pivotal key that connects everything together.
 Students are extremely engaged in their own hands-on project-based learning, and they are eager to demonstrate the tools they have used to apply their knowledge and skills by making iMovies, Podcasts on Garage Band, Inspiration brainstorm webs, Pages newsletters, data collection graphs on Numbers, outlines on Notetaker, Proscope scientific investigations, Keynote presentations, and much more.

 The results of this technology integration are astounding.
-Fisler is a California Distinguished School, an Apple Distinguished School, had the 4th highest API (Academic Performance Indicator) in all of Orange County for the 2011-2012 school year, a Gold Ribbon School (2016), and has state scores in the top 1% for ELA and top 5% for math.
+Fisler is a California Distinguished School, an Apple Distinguished School, had the 4th highest API (Academic Performance Indicator) in all of Orange County for the 2011-2012 school year, a Gold Ribbon School (2016), a National Blue Ribbon School (2019) and has state scores in the top 1% for ELA and top 5% for math.

 Fisler truly is “Field of Dreams” where students push themselves to “go the distance,” a distance that makes every child’s potential a reality… and the school, an inspiration.